kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

 The data was processed using nf-core/rnaseq version `3.8.1` using the default parameters.
 STAR/Salmon were used for alignment/quantification.
-In-house CAF and tumour-associated normal (TAN) RNA-sequencing data were processed using nf-core/rnaseq version `3.1`, and STAR/Salmon were also used for alignment/quantification.

 We would expect our tumour-associated normal to be most like the S3 subtype (usually accumulate in juxta-tumours).